Stefano-Vanerio/SerafiniStracciaVanerio/README.md

 1. The preparation of a Requirement Analysis and Specification Document (RASD) for the problem provided

-2. The definition of the Design Document (DD) for the system considered in point 1
+2. The definition of the Design Document (DD) for the system

 # The problem: CLup